nxadm/rakudo-pkg/README.md

 - Ubuntu (amd64): 16.04, 16.10 (EOL), 17.04, 17.10
 - Ubuntu (i386) : 16.04, 16.10 (EOL), 17.04, 17.10
   Beware that 32-bit rakudo binaries are not JIT enabled (upstream).
-**

-## About the packages
-The packages are minimalistic by design: they don't run any pre/post scripts and all the files are installed in /opt/rakudo.

 You'll have to add /opt/rakudo/bin to your PATH.
 Add this to your .bashrc (or corresponding environment script for other shells):